(Nov. 19, 2017) – This will be brief. It’s late and I’m tired and soul-sick.

 I feel that every day.
 It never stops.
 I can run from it, keep it at bay with my medication regimen, structure and order, scheduled activities, and (most effectively) company.
 But it’s always there.

-Now, pile on top of that the incessant high anxiety I feel.
+Now, pile on top of that the incessantly high anxiety I feel.
 Basically, since I joined the Navy and have been through a few…er…interesting experiences, my fear response has developed two settings: completely off, or full-blown I’m-about-to-painfully-die loud.
 No middle ground, no gradual ramp up from nervous to tense to afraid to panic.
 Just 0 to panic in 10 seconds flat.

 Sadness is a very painful emotion.
 I live with that pain in my head pressing on my brain everyday, all day.
 My mind is already very frenetic by nature; I’m hyper-intelligent and very quick, so my thoughts are always racing as it is.
 Now, add more incessant pain through the unending, now-on, now-off anxiety level I’m stuck with, and you have the conditions I experience every day, all day.
 The combined effect is a psycho-emotional noise pressing against my brain and driving me mad.

 The pathology is identical to people who’s bodies are severely injured and live with severe chronic physical pain ever day.
-That pain pressed against their emotional state and makes them prone to anger and lashing out, especially when it’s bad.
+That pain presses against their emotional state making them prone to anger and lashing out, especially when it’s bad.
 They get sympathy because we can see their injuries.
 People like me often get told to “cheer up” or “get over it” and are treated as if we are choosing to wallow in despair.
 Granted there will always be the odd weirdo who does choose to wallow in despair.
 But most of us would gladly trade our internal, invisible pain for a sunnier disposition if we could.

 Anyway, this is my advocacy moment for mental health, and it’s brought to you courtesy of some very severe meltdowns I’ve had this past week.
 The stress and grief of leaving the Navy (even when a thing is the right thing to do, it can still be incredibly painful) and shifting into a new phase of life was a bridge too far on top of the noise I live with.

 I even went back to self-injuring briefly.
-Not like I used to when I used to chemically burn myself, but I did just a metal lanyard clip to beat the crap out of my forearms.
+Not like I used to when I used to chemically burn myself, but I did use a metal lanyard clip to beat the crap out of my forearms.
 The self-injury came from a dual need—an irrational need to punish myself for being such a crybaby (I told you mental health issues are not rational) and a need to somehow drive the pain to a place where I could touch it, feel and release it.
 By injuring myself, I forced the pain to a physical level where I could (temporarily) heal it.

 This was the first time in…wow…ten years I was driven to self-injury.
 The cacophony of grief and despair and panic was so bad it was like it was physically crushing my brain.
 I could get none of my friends on the phone to help me talk myself down (don’t judge them—this was in the middle of the night during a work week).
 In my broken state I completely forgot crisis hotlines exists for us veterans.